Åhus: History

-Åhus history dates back to the late Iron Age/Vendel period, when a significant trading post was established some distance upstream of modern society.
+Åhus history dates back to the late Iron Age/Vendel Period, when a significant trading post was established some distance upstream of the modern settlement.
 In the 11th century, a castle was built outside the city following the continental model.
 The construction of the castle was long attributed to the Archbishop of Lund, Eskil, but findings of charcoal in an archaeological survey in 2010 suggest that it may be older than that.

 Åhus was originally called Aos (1296).
 The name means 'estuary'.
 During the course of the 14th century, the spelling was gradually changed to Åhus (Aahus 1330).
 Possibly this change may have taken place through Low German influence.

 Built during the 12th century, one of the oldest buildings of Åhus is Sankta Maria kyrka (church of St. Mary).

 The city was a significant trading post in the Danish kingdom. Åhus experienced its heyday as a city during the 13th to 15th centuries, when the city obeyed and benefited from Lund's diocese.
 Among other things, a wall was built around half the city and a dike with a moat around half.
 The ruins of the wall are the second best preserved remains of a medieval ring wall in present-day Sweden.
 The oldest known city rights are from 1326, but according to the town's own tradition, it is believed that it was founded in 1149, when Archbishop Eskil received it as a grant.
-An old town, Åhus gained its town privileges in 1149, but lost them in 1617 when Kristianstad was built, following the burning of Vä by Swedish king Gustav II Adolf during the Kalmar War, 1611—1613.
+An old town, Åhus gained its town privileges in 1149, but lost them in 1617 when Kristianstad was built, following the burning of Vä by Swedish king Gustav II Adolf during the Kalmar War, 1611–1613.